-Growing up in a house full of women, I wanted my voice to be heard.
-But I was always told to be silent.
+I was raised in a house with five women.
+Being a middle child, I wanted my voice to be heard.
 Whenever I would ask a question I was told to be quiet.
 When I persisted, I got a reputation for talking back.
 All I wanted was clarity and to know my voice and my feelings mattered.

 As a young woman, I was continually told to remain silent and to hide my emotions.
 Hide your vulnerability.
 Hide your strength.
 Hide your pain.
-Basically, I was told to hide being human.
-Well, all this oppression began to bubble up inside of me.
+Hide your curves.
+Basically, I was told to hide being me.
+Well, all this suppression began to bubble up inside of me.
 Then, one day my feelings exploded onto a canvas.
 And for the first time in my life, I was able to speak freely.

 By painting my truth, I am no longer silenced.
 I’ve always had a voice.
 But I was punished whenever I used it.
-But now, I can speak freely.
+Painting allows me to speak freely.
 And I say, “It’s OK to be vulnerable.
 It’s OK to be strong.
 It’s OK to be sensual.
 It’s OK to be ME.”